Learn more about what's currently on display at the Community Arts Center and get info on upcoming exhibits!

 Each year, the Community Arts Center hosts Horizon: Contemporary Landscape, an exhibit designed to test the limits of what we think of when we hear the word “landscape,” blurring the lines between the traditional and experimental.
 While many artists portray classic landscape paintings, others delve into more abstract realms, submitting everything from collage and photography to mixed media and cast metal sculpture.

 This exhibit is juried, which means that jurors or judges select which paintings will be displayed.
-A first, second, and third prize are also given by the jurors to the artists whose works display artistic excellence and strength of execution.
-This year’s exhibit will be on display October 2 – November 15.
+A first, second and third prize are also given by the jurors to the artists whose works display artistic excellence and strength of execution.

 The entry deadline has passed!
 Thank you to all who have entered.